 The shrimp are marinated in a flavorful jerk seasoning blend that gives them a delicious and complex flavor.
 Smoky bacon adds savory crispiness and a chunk of jalapeno pepper gives these rolls a spicy freshness.

 Jerk seasoning is a flavorful spice blend made with many of the spices that are typically found in Caribbean cuisine.
-(The spices I use for my version are onion powder, garlic powder, thyme, allspice, black pepper, red pepper flakes, nutmeg, cinnamon, salt and dark brown sugar.)
+(The spices I use are onion powder, garlic powder, thyme, allspice, black pepper, red pepper flakes, nutmeg, cinnamon, salt and dark brown sugar.)
 You can buy a jerk seasoning blend from a spice shop or make the blend yourself with this jerk seasoning recipe.

 How to make it: